harshitjuneja/airtable-poster-generator-block/README.md

 Advertising, both print and digital account for 54.39 billion dollars of market when clubbed together [Goldstein Report](<https://www.goldsteinresearch.com/report/india-advertising-market#:~:text=Goldstein%20Research%20analyst%20forecast%20that,period%20(2017%2D2025).>).
 According to this [report](https://themanifest.com/advertising/small-business-advertising-spending-2019) from the manifest, nearly all small businesses (91%) plan to increase their advertising spending, indicating that small businesses prioritize advertising and see it as a beneficial marketing strategy.

-I lead a developer community and although I am not a marketeer, after some discussion with friends in the space I found out that when it came to building assets(posters to be more specific) found that we had exactly the same needs:
+I lead a developer community and although I am not a marketeer, after some discussion with friends in the space I found out that when it came to building assets(posters to be more specific) marketing managers and event managers have exactly the same needs:

-1. A **RAPID** delivery/prototyping tool that is really easy to edit on
+1. A **RAPID** poster building/prototyping tool that is really easy to edit.
-2. Shouldn't require design experience
+2. Shouldn't require design experience.
-3. Poster should showcase my/client's brand well without much editing effort
+3. Poster should showcase my/client's brand well without much editing effort.
-4. Something strictly within Airtable to avoid platform switches and all the friction that comes along
+4. Something strictly within Airtable to avoid platform switches and all the friction that comes along.
-5. Customizable/draggable text
+5. Customizable/draggable text.
 6. Downloadable outside airtable as well.

-I realized this is a great market fit and uncovered a need for a small to medium business (for quick execution and generating posters for campaigning) and also for a large organization with a dedicated design team (for rapid prototyping inside airtable) and started on towards my journey of building the **poster generator custom block** over an airtable base in my workspace.
+I realized this is a great market fit and it uncovered a need for a small to medium business (for quick execution and generating posters for campaigning) and also for a large organization with a dedicated design team (for rapid prototyping inside airtable) and started on towards my journey of building the **poster generator custom block** over an airtable base in my workspace.

 Please note that blocks are still in beta and are accessibe in Pro and Enterprise workspaces for now.